Plans supporting this feature: Growth Enterprise

 New Billing

-Calculation: SUM(Invoice Amount where Invoice Created Date = Period).
+Calculation: Sum of Invoice Amount Invoice Created Date = Selected period

 Total Billing Paid